PajoHack/Booking-System-PP4/README.md

 - A Django app named 'bookings' was created using `python3 manage.py startapp bookings` and added to the 'INSTALLED_APPS' list in the project settings.

 - Django widget tweaks were installed for form field customization using `pip install django-widget-tweaks`.
-This addition required a updated requirements.txt file.
+This addition required an updated requirements.txt file.

 - Django migrations were applied to incorporate the new app and changes to the database schema with `python3 manage.py migrate`.